Which of the following postulates of the kinetic-molecular theory... | Channels for Pearson+

 Chemistry Gas Laws: Study with Video Lessons, Practice Problems & Examples

-Which of the following postulates of the kinetic-molecular theory best describes Charles's law?
+Which of the following postulates of the kinetic-molecular theory best describes Boyle's law?
 Why?

-Which of the following postulates of the kinetic-molecular theory best describes Charles's law?
+Which of the following postulates of the kinetic-molecular theory best describes Boyle's law?
 Why?